Nawaz gets yet another health scare

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LAHORE: Ex-prime minister Nawaz Sharif got yet another health scare on Saturday after a sudden drop in platelet counts and increase in blood sugar and creatinine level on the 13th day of his admission to the Services Hospital.
+LAHORE: Prime Minister Nawaz Sharif got yet another health scare on Saturday after a sudden drop in platelet counts and increase in blood sugar and creatinine level on the 13th day of his admission to the Services Hospital.

 The modification in dose of steroids for improving other health indicators caused drop in platelets from 55,000 on Friday to 40,000 on Saturday.
 Nawaz Sharif’s fasting sugar shot up to 230 on Saturday as against 150 on Friday.
 Similarly, the fluctuation of creatinine in the range of 1.4-2 may affect kidney function.